Dynamic Connectivity in Disk Graphs: Preliminaries

+We rely on existing data structures that support connectivity queries and edge updates on general graphs.
+In the incremental case, the problem reduces to disjoint-set-union~\cite{cormen_introduction_2009}.
+The construction seems to be folklore (see e.g.\@ Holm et al.~\cite{holm_poly-logarithmic_2001}, Reif~\cite{reif_topological_1987}), we state it in the following theorem, and provide a proof for completeness.

-In the incremental case, there is a data structure that can be derived from a disjoint-set data structure.
-The constructions seems to be folklore. \begin{theorem} Let \(G\) be a graph with \(n\) vertices.
-There is a deterministic data structure such that an isolated vertex can be added in \(O(1)\) time, updates take \(O(1)\) time, and queries take \(O(\alpha(n))\) amortized time. \end{theorem} \begin{proof} The data structure is a simple application of a disjoint-set data structure with the operations \textsc{Make-Set}, \textsc{Union}, and \textsc{Find}~\cite{seidel_topdown_2005}.
-We store the vertices of \(G\) as the elements of the sets.
-The insertion of an isolated vertex corresponds to a \textsc{Make-Set} operation and takes \(O(1)\) time.
-When querying if two vertices are connected, we perform a \textsc{Find} operation on both and return \emph{yes}, if both vertices lie in the same set.
-This has an amortized running time of \(O(\alpha(n))\).
-Finally, the insertion of an edge \(\{u,v\}\) is supported by first finding the sets containing \(u\) and \(v\) and then performing a \textsc{Union} operation on these sets.
-This take \(O(1)\) time, showing the claim. \end{proof}
+\begin{theorem} Starting from the empty graph, there is a deterministic data structure for incremental dynamic connectivity such that an isolated vertex can be added in $O(1)$ time, an edge between two existing vertices can be added in $O(\alpha(n))$ amortized time, and a connectivity query takes $O(\alpha(n))$ amortized time, where $n$ is the total number of inserted vertices so far and $\alpha(n)$ denotes the inverse Ackermann function. \end{theorem}

+\begin{proof} This is a direct application of a disjoint-set-union structure with the operations \textsc{Make-Set}, \textsc{Union}, and \textsc{Find}~\cite{cormen_introduction_2009}.
+The vertices of $G$ correspond to the elements of the sets.
+An insertion of an isolated vertex becomes a \textsc{Make-Set} operation and takes $O(1)$ time.
+To determine if two vertices are connected, we perform a \textsc{Find} operation on the corresponding elements, and we return \emph{yes} if they lie in the same set.
+This has amortized running time $O(\alpha(n))$.
+To insert an edge $uv$, we first find the sets that contain $u$ and $v$, and then we perform a \textsc{Union} operation on these sets.
+This takes $O(\alpha(n))$ amortized time. \end{proof}

-For the fully dynamic case, there is the following result of Holm et al.~\cite{holm_poly-logarithmic_2001}. \begin{theorem}[Holm et al.~{\cite[Theorem~3]{holm_poly-logarithmic_2001}}] Let $G$ be a graph with $n$ vertices.
-There is a deterministic data structure such that edge insertions or deletions in $G$ take amortized time $O(\log^2 n)$, and connectivity queries take worst-case time $O(\frac{\log n}{\log \log n})$. \end{theorem}
+For the fully dynamic case, we use the following result of Holm, Lichtenberg, and Thorup~\cite{holm_poly-logarithmic_2001}.
+We refer to this data structure as the \emph{HLT-structure}. \begin{theorem}[Holm et al.~{\cite[Theorem~3]{holm_poly-logarithmic_2001}}] Let $G$ be a graph with $n$ vertices and initially empty edge set.
+There is a deterministic fully dynamic data structure so that edge updates in $G$ take amortized time $O(\log^2 n)$ and connectivity queries take worst-case time $O(\log n/\log \log n)$. \end{theorem}